gjmcn/data-cube/README.md

 * `dc` converts an existing array to a cube &mdash; see [toCube](https://github.com/gjmcn/data-cube/wiki/Other-Methods#method_to_cube).

-* `dc` has properties that can be used to create new cubes &mdash; see [Create and Copy](https://github.com/gjmcn/data-cube/wiki/Create-and-Copy).
+* `dc` has properties that can be used to create new cubes &mdash; see [Create, Copy and Convert](https://github.com/gjmcn/data-cube/wiki/Create-Copy-and-Convert).

 In practice, `dc` is rarely required.
 For example: